-Your participation in the Reimbursement Accounts will not be affected if you are granted a paid leave of absence.
-Payroll deductions will continue, and you can still use your Reimbursement Accounts to reimburse yourself for eligible expenses.
-You may change your Reimbursement Account election due to a qualified life event (as explained on page 13) if your change in election is consistent with the circumstances of your leave.
+Your participation in the reimbursement account(s) will not be affected if you are granted a paid leave of absence.
+Payroll deductions will continue, and you can still use your reimbursement account(s) to reimburse yourself for eligible expenses.
+You may change your reimbursement account election due to a QLE (as explained on page 6) if your change in election is consistent with the circumstances of your leave.